bl4ck0w1/deepFuzz/README.md

 5. **Is distributed mode production-safe?**
    Yes, when used within scope.
 The Redis fabric is designed for large fleets, with adaptive load tracking and dead-letter handling.
 Secure your Redis and network per your org’s policy.

----

-## Contributing

-PRs welcome!
-Please include:

-* Reproducible test cases
-* Before/after benchmarks where relevant
-* Clear risk/scope considerations for new evasion features

----

 ## 🛠️ Troubleshooting
 - If you encounter any issues, please [open an issue](https://github.com/bl4ck0w1/deepFuzz/issues) on GitHub.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License